elitegoliath/blind_eternities/README.md

 The Nuance: Notice the agent correctly identified that State-Based Actions (SBAs) happen before triggers go on the stack.
 The LLM handled the "Explanation" layer, while Rust provided the "Hard Truth" (the Legend Rule violation).

 Phase 2: The "Librarian" (Vector Database)
 Right now, the Rust engine is a brilliant judge, but it has amnesia.
 It only knows the cards explicitly passed to it in the JSON.
-To make this a real product, it needs instant access to the 27,000+ cards in the scryfall_oracle.json file we downloaded.
+To make this a real product, it needs instant access to the 27,000+ cards in the scryfall_oracle.json file that will be downloaded in the next milestone.

 I need to implement Retrieval Augmented Generation (RAG) using LanceDB.